 - Discovering how to bring mindfulness into your leadership and your life

-- Increase productivity: The donothing leadership retreat will help open your mind and allow ideas to start flowing in.
-Although you won’t be writing them down, the best ones rise to the top, and, by the end of the retreat, you’re likely to have had some real breakthroughs.
+The donothing Leadership Retreat will open your mind and allow ideas to flow.
+Although you won’t be writing them down, the best ones will rise to the top.
+By the end of the retreat, expect to have some real breakthroughs.

-- Increase efficiency: By cultivating a deeper mindfulness practice, you will return to your daily life with a new ability to train your attention and give your full, complete presence to the task at hand.
+By cultivating a deeper mindfulness practice, return to your daily life with a refined ability to train your attention and offer complete presence to any task.

 What to Expect

-Day 2: We’ll start the day with instruction and meditation, followed by breakfast and connecting.
-After lunch, we’ll settle into silence.
-Our afternoon will include instruction, walking and stretching practice, meditation, and wisdom talks.
+The day starts with instruction and meditation.
+After lunch, we will begin settling into silence.
+Our afternoon includes instruction, mindful walking and stretching practices, meditation and wisdom talks.

 The day begins with instruction and meditation.
 After a period of various mindfulness practices, there’s time for relaxation.
 The afternoon consists of teachings break-out groups for questions, meditation and wisdom talks.